Create Citizens of a Global Community Through Socially-Conscious Travel

 Join us!
 Discover the world first-hand, expand your knowledge, and acquire the skills to promote global stability.

-Alethea, our founder, has taught high school and college social sciences courses focused in social justice since 1997.
-(B.A. in history and teaching credential from the University of California, Santa Barbara, 1994; Juris Doctorate from Northwestern School of Law at Lewis & Clark College, 1998.)
-Witnessing how academic achievement and student interest increased with experiential-service learning, she enhanced her classroom instruction with annual trips of students through Latin America, Europe and Asia.
+“It occurred to me and other like-minded educators that our nation hadn't learned many important lessons from our controversial military adventures in SE Asia.”
+Recognizing a need for meaningful experiential education about the legacy of warfare, Tyner Paradis developed an integrative program that invites students to understand war--and the benefits of negotiated peace--from the perspective of people who live with its aftermath.
+Alethea has taught high school and college social sciences courses focused in social justice since 1997.
+(B.A. in history and teaching credential from the University of California, Santa Barbara, 1994; Juris Doctorate from Northwestern School of Law at Lewis & Clark College, 1998.).
+She has led groups of students through Latin America, Europe, Africa and Asia.
 In addition to directing Friendship Tours, Alethea provides consultation for independent schools instituting their own global education programs.
 She lives in Santa Barbara with her husband and son.

 Kevin Shertzer, B.A, M.A, Ed.
 Teacher Leader